Beyoğlu Yeni Çarşı S.F.: History

 Halide Edip Adıvar Spor Kulübü, which appeared in local tournaments in the 1990s, became the Istanbul's Şişli with the purchase of the Kasımpaşa Harb-İş Dikimevi team in 2004.
-It was officially established in the Halide Edip Adıvar district of the ] district.
+It was officially established in the Halide Edip Adıvar neighbourhood.
 The name of the club was determined as "Halide Edip Adıvar Spor Kulübü" and the colors as "red-white".
 Kenan Demirtaş was the first club president.
 Having competed in the 2nd Amateur in its first year, HEASK was entitled to play in the 1st Amateur Division in its 2nd year.

 After the management change and restructuring in the 2009–2010 season, HEASK completed its group as the champion and qualified to play in the Super Amateur Leagues.

 In the 2012–2013 season, he finished the regular season in the 1st place in the Istanbul Super Amateur League and the Play-Off group in the 3rd place and was promoted to the Regional Amateur League.

 In the 2013–2014 season, the team that took the first 2 places will be entitled to play 2 play-off matches in order to be promoted to the 3rd League Regional Amateur League 11th Group, after Edirnespor Youth Club.
 Matching with Sorgun Belediyespor first in the play-off matches, HEASK eliminated their opponent 3–2 on penalties in the match with regular time and extra time ending 1-1, In the match, which was matched with Arnavutköy Belediyespor and the regular time ended 2-2 and the overtime ended 3-3, they eliminated their opponent 5–3 on penalties 3.
 League.

 In the 2014–15 season, it finished its group in the 16th place in the 3rd League and relegated to the BAL from the 3rd League.

 The club, which started to compete in the Regional Amateur League again in the 2015–2016 season, became the champion in the BAL 8th Group and lost its first play-off match against Afjet Afyonspor, but lost 2–0 in its second play-off against Sarayönü Belediyespor.
 After winning the off game 2–0, they were promoted to the 3rd League again.